briancordanyoung/Green-Eggs-TabBar/README.md

 * Grow with the user if they chose to use the more advance features.
 * Make sure that the more advanced features were just as easy to get to as the novice features
 * Was discoverable
 * Worked well in the case where more advanced features were avalible via 'in app purchase', and could serve to advertise those features without being obnoxious.
-(The unlocked features could be discoved without being in the way)
+(The locked/unpurchased features could be discovered without being in the way)
 * One of the tabs must always be visible because no matter where the user was in the app, it was important to be able to tap to add more records.
-The were more than 10 types items that could be tracked in the app, and all of them were a tap away from being added'
+There were more than 10 types items that could be tracked in the app, and all of them were a tap away from being added'

 ![screenshot](https://raw.githubusercontent.com/briancordanyoung/Green-Eggs-TabBar/master/Green-Eggs-TabBar.gif)